hunkguo/fatax-blog/source/_posts/Can-employee-dinner-expenses-be-pre-taxed-as-welfare-expenses-en.md

 ---
-Can employee dinner expenses be pre-taxed as welfare expenses?
+title: Can employee dinner expenses be pre-taxed as welfare expenses?
 ---